Meaha7/Data-Analysis/README.md

 # Data-Analysis

-Hi,
+Hi😊 , <br/>
-I have did an analysis on the Covid-19 Cases in India The dataset I have taken is covid_19_india.csv
+I have did an analysis on the Covid-19 Cases in India  <br/>
+The dataset I have taken is covid_19_india.csv <br/>
-The dataset contains the foollowing columns:-
+The dataset contains the foollowing columns:- <br/>
 -	Sno
 -	Date
 -	Time